 A handmade ambilight solution using 50 WS2801 LEDs and a raspberry pi, running openELEC and the boblight plugin.

 Simulation and comparison of large Wave Field Synthesis arrays using Matlab, the SFS toolbox and the SSR Renderer.
-This work was done in the course of my BA thesis Coloration of virtual sources in Wave Field Synthesis for different loudspeaker spacings, which in turned into the paper Coloration in Wave Field Synthesis, AES 55th Conference paper 59
+This work was done in the course of my BA thesis Coloration of virtual sources in Wave Field Synthesis for different loudspeaker spacings, which was the basis for the paper Coloration in Wave Field Synthesis at the 55th AES International Conference in Spatial Audio (August 2014)

 MonoToni - A quasi-modular hybrid synthesizer, build by a small team of electrical engineers at the TU Berlin.